ScottBrokaw/FileConnectorHA-Sample/README.md

 # FileConnectorHA-Sample
-This is a sample for a metyhod to have the File Connector stage within InfoSphere Information Server DataStage use the active Hadoop NameNode.
+This is a sample for a method to have the File Connector stage within InfoSphere Information Server DataStage use the active Hadoop NameNode.

 The concept is to use a simple shell script that determines the active NameNode and subsequently updates a DataStage Value File that a job can pickup and use at runtime.